 – Anne-Marie Brook, HRMI Co-Founder and Executive Director

-In 2021 the Human Rights Measurement Initiative kicked off a new workstream, exploring opportunities for human rights data to support the private sector in stepping up their influence on country-level human rights.
+In 2023, after extensive consultation and planning, Human Rights Measurement Initiative launched a new for-profit company, Rights Intelligence, to explore opportunities for human rights data to support the private sector in stepping up their influence on country-level human rights.

 Our engagement has revealed that there is significant demand from private sector actors for robust and comprehensive country-level human rights data.
 Such data can help with integrating human rights assessments into a wide range of investment decisions (including ESG and sustainable sovereign debt investing), to assess and manage the risks faced by companies operating in different countries, to ensure robust human rights due diligence, and more.

-In response to feedback that the Rights Tracker is not sufficiently meeting the data needs of the investor community, we have developed a new product called Rights Tracker: Investor.
+In response to feedback that the Rights Tracker is not sufficiently meeting the data needs of the investor community, we have developed a new product called Rights Investor.
 This dataset is based on our core measurement work but tailored for the needs of the private sector.
-In 2023 we plan to launch this as a data subscription service.
-In the meantime, if you would like to join a free pilot of this dataset in return for providing us with useful feedback, please contact us.
+In August 2023 we plan to launch this as a data subscription service.
+In the meantime, if you would like to explore the current Rights Investor dataset, please contact us.

 Human rights are politically sensitive and can be a hot potato for investors.
 HRMI specialises in catching all the hot potatoes with our oven mitts on, so we can process them and turn them into meaningful accessible human rights data.
 We are developing a unique and powerful network of trusted human rights experts around the world, and compiling their knowledge into meaningful country scores and qualitative data, to make it easier for firms who want to do in-country human rights due diligence but who do not have these relationships.

 - A recent World Bank publication uses one part of the Rights Investor dataset to explore the implications of economic and social rights for sovereign debt investing.